The WELL Standard is one of the world’s most popular healthy building programs around the world.

 The building, originally built in 1913, had unique challenges for the design team, COOKFOX, to overcome, including noise and thermal comfort issues.
 By earning WELL Platinum with a vintage retrofit, IWBI proved that the WELL Standard is accessible for everyone.

-Phipps Center for Sustainable Landscapes, USA
+Phipps Center for Sustainable Landscapes, USA (Platinum Certified)

 The Center for Sustainable Landscapes (CSL) is an overachiever in the realm of health and sustainable building.
 As well as earning the first WELL Pilot Platinum certification in 2014, CSL was the first and only building to receive five of the highest green building certifications.
 CSL currently holds the following ratings:

 CSL was designed to bridge the gap between nature and the built environment, seamlessly blending biophilic elements into its interior and fitting its exterior into the surrounding environment.

 The head offices of Cundall, an engineering company, were the first project in Europe to attain WELL certification.
 In order to meet 36 of the 102 features in WELL, Cundall paid meticulous attention to details such as lighting and material selection - ensuring that the VOC content of everything used, including paint, is close to zero.

 Additional effort was invested in measuring and improving air quality, including through the use of plants to reduce reliance on ventilation; as well as thermal comfort improvements which were estimated to increase productivity significantly.
 The full case study is well worth a read.

 Located in Washington D.C., USA, the American Society of Interior Designers (ASID) headquarters office was the first project to be certified Platinum by both LEED and WELL v1.
 Demonstrating an exceptional dedication to both the environment and the health and safety of building occupants, ASID balanced energy efficiency and waste reduction with interior environmental conditions and wellness concerns.